a25patel/data-structures/data_structures/README.md

 ```

-Write a statement that `console.log`s the following:
+Inside of the `statementPractice` function, write statements that `console.log`s the following:

  1. The city of the library